History of the Libertarian Party (United States): From Marrou to Browne

 In 1992, Andre Marrou, a Libertarian elected to the Alaska state legislature and Ron Paul's running mate in 1988, led the ticket, with attorney Nancy Lord as his vice presidential (VP) running mate.
 For the first time since the Clark campaign in 1980, the Libertarian Party's presidential ticket made the ballot in all 50 states, DC, and Guam usually as independent candidates without party labelling.
 In 1994, radio personality Howard Stern embarked on a political campaign for Governor of New York, formally announcing his candidacy under the Libertarian Party ticket.
 Although he legally qualified for the office and campaigned for a time after his nomination, many viewed the run for office as nothing more than a publicity stunt.
 He subsequently withdrew his candidacy because he did not want to comply with the financial disclosure requirements for candidates.

 Investment adviser Harry Browne headed the 1996 and 2000 presidential tickets.
 The VP candidate in 1996 was South Carolina entrepreneur Jo Jorgensen; in 2000, Art Olivier of California was Browne's running mate.
 In 1996 the Party's presidential candidate again made the ballot in all 50 states, often as an independent without Libertarian labelling Washington, D.C. and Guam.
 The party's presidential ticket again made the ballot in 49 states, D.C. and Guam in 2000, mostly without party labelling.
 Although the LP has had ballot access with party labelling in some states for an election or for a time, the LP has never had ballot access with party labelling in all fifty states.

-Election cycles in the 2000s
+2000s

-In all of these cases, the party's presidential nominee drew in between one third and one half of one percent of the popular vote.
 In 2000, the Arizona Libertarian Party, which had been disaffiliated from the national organization in late 1999, but which controlled the Libertarian ballot line in that state, nominated science fiction author L. Neil Smith and newspaperman Vin Suprynowicz, rather than Browne and Olivier, as its presidential slate.
 Smith and Suprynowicz polled 5,775 votes (0.4%) in Arizona.